Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

-Above, we validated the effectiveness of the structured 3D modality and developed a cookbook of findings for optimally training unified autoregressive models.
-We now investigate generalization to complex shapes using ObjaWorld.
+Above, we validated our structured 3D modality and developed a cookbook for training unified autoregressive models with tokenized 3D shapes and attributes.
+We verified our findings for 3D shape encodings on diverse Objaverse objects and for 3D layout attributes (e.g., locations) on CLEVR scenes with known shapes but diverse layouts.
+We now show these findings generalize to ObjaWorld scenes with complex shapes (from Objaverse assets~\cite{deitke2023objaverse}) and diverse layouts.

-ObjaWorld features scenes composed of Objaverse assets~\cite{deitke2023objaverse} arranged in diverse layouts.
-In this section, we focus on two scene categories: park scenes (\textit{person, bench, lamppost, bird}) and living room scenes (\textit{person, sofa, coffee table}), featuring realistic textured objects with varied geometry positioned at varying locations and heights.
-We generate $50,\!000$ park and $50,\!000$ living room scenes to create a training set of $100,\!000$ samples and train rendering and recognition models.
-Our test set consists of $2,\!000$ park and living room scenes of novel object configurations (locations and poses).
+We focus on two categories: park scenes (\textit{person, bench, lamppost, bird}) and living room scenes (\textit{person, sofa, coffee table}), featuring realistic textured objects with varied geometry at diverse locations and heights.
+We generate $50,\!000$ scenes per category (total $100,\!000$) to train rendering and recognition models, and $2,\!000$ additional scenes with unseen object layouts for testing.
+The rendering and reconstruction tasks are defined the same as with CLEVR.

-In the recognition task, the model receives a novel scene image and predicts object types, 3D locations, and poses. \llm3 achieves a Jaccard Index of $0.6415$, notably lower than its CLEVR performance ($0.9212$, Table~\ref{table:number-granularity}), which reflects the greater complexity of ObjaWorld scenes.
-By comparison, Llama3.2-V, prompted with in-context examples to output the same object attributes, performs near zero -- failing to accurately predict $(x, y, z)$ coordinates.
+For recognition, \llm3 achieves a Jaccard Index of $0.6415$, well below its CLEVR score ($0.9212$, \cref{table:number-granularity}), reflecting ObjaWorld’s increased complexity.
+Llama3.2-V, prompted with in-context examples for the same attributes, performs near zero, failing to accurately predict 3D locations.

-In the rendering task, the model takes a structured list of 3D objects -- types, locations, and poses -- and generates a corresponding image.
-This requires linking object types and poses to visual appearance and placing them correctly in 3D space.
-Fig.~\ref{subfig:objaworld-rendering} compares model outputs to ground-truth Blender renderings, showing accurate object types, counts, positions, and poses, though some errors occur in fine pose alignment.
+For rendering, the model renders capture accurate object types, counts, and positions, though some errors occur in fine pose alignment (Fig.~\ref{subfig:objaworld-rendering}).

-\mypar{Generalizing to novel scene configurations.} ObjaWorld's training scenes contain scene-specific objects (\eg, \textit{bird, bench, lamppost} appear only in park scenes).
-We test on out-of-distribution inputs, such as placing park objects in a living room.
-Fig.~\ref{subfig:ood-generalization} shows our model's ability to generalize to such novel scenarios for the rendering task.
+\mypar{Generalizing to novel scene configurations.} We test on out-of-distribution inputs (\eg, park-only objects placed in living room and vice-versa). \cref{subfig:ood-generalization} shows our model can generalize to such novel scenarios for the rendering task.